da4all/da4all.github.io/_cards/whatisdata.md

 lastname:

 teaser: >
-  "Data means information, more specifically facts, figures, measurements and amounts that we gather for analysis or reference.
+  Data means information, more specifically facts, figures, measurements and amounts that we gather for analysis or reference.
 The term’s meaning also includes descriptive information about things, plants, animals, and people.
-We collect and store data typically through observation."
+We collect and store data typically through observation.

 profile:
     name: "What is Data?
 Definition and Examples"